Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Numerical validation

 \subsection{Auxiliary trails in 3D}

-The addition of auxiliary trails to a three-dimensional tree canopy structure was tested next (see Figure \ref{fig:tree_diagrams}).
-We observed how the performance of AD and FD differed as the choice of optimization algorithm changed.
-The initial tree structure was modeled with 46 nodes and 72 deviation edges.
-The total number of nodes and edges in the topological diagram doubled after inserting the auxiliary trails.
-Unitary point loads were applied only to the nodes at the roof level of the structure.
+We test the addition of auxiliary trails to a three-dimensional tree canopy structure (see Figure \ref{fig:tree_diagrams}).
+We observe how the performance of AD and FD differs as the choice of optimization algorithm changed.
+We model the initial tree structure with 46 nodes and 72 deviation edges.
+The total number of nodes and edges in the topological diagram doubles after inserting the auxiliary trails.
+We apply a point load $\nodeload=[0, 0, -0.5]$ to the nodes at the top layer of the structure.

-To minimize the forces in the auxiliary trails, 186 optimization parameters were defined.
-These parameters consisted of the positions of the origin nodes, which were allowed to translate only in the Y and Z Cartesian directions, and the force magnitude in every deviation edge.
-We tested four different gradient-based optimization algorithms: L-BFGS \cite{nocedal_updatingquasinewton_1980}, SLSQP \cite{kraft_algorithm733_1994}, TNEWTON \cite{dembo_truncatednewtonalgorithms_1983}, and AUGLAG \cite{conn_globallyconvergent_1991}.
-The algorithms were run for a maximum of $u^{\text{max}}=200$ optimization iterations.
-The FD step sizes we discuss for this structure are $h\in\{1\times10^{-6}$.
+To minimize the forces in the auxiliary trails, we define 186 optimization parameters.
+These parameters consist of the positions of the origin nodes, which are allowed to translate only in the Y and Z Cartesian directions, and the force magnitude in every deviation edge.
+We test three different gradient-based optimization algorithms: L-BFGS \cite{nocedal_updatingquasinewton_1980}, SLSQP \cite{kraft_algorithm733_1994}, and AUGLAG \cite{conn_globallyconvergent_1991} and run them for a maximum of $u^{\text{max}}=200$ optimization iterations.
+The FD step sizes we discuss for this structure are $h\in\{1\times10^{-6},1\times10^{-9}\}$.

 In Figure \ref{fig:tree_solvers}, we report the elapsed time per iteration that the optimization algorithms took to converge by meeting the condition $\penaltyoutput\leq\convergencethreshold$ in Equation \ref{eq:optimization_convergence} with $\convergencethreshold=1\times10^{-6}$.
 We calculate the time per iteration by dividing the convergence runtime over the total number of iterations incurred.
 This ratio is nearly equal for both FD step sizes across the three optimization algorithms we assessed.
 Minimizing the forces in the auxiliary trails of the tree structure is at least 10 times faster per iteration using AD than with FD.
 The optimization time with AD is at most 0.14 seconds per iteration with L-BFGS, whereas this value rises to 1.52 seconds with FD and SLSQP.